 There is a great possibility you don’t know what’s the best place to stay in Chios.
-The names of places might look all Greek to you, plus Chios is relatively big… This is the ultimate guide to help you out!
+The names of places might look all Greek to you, plus Chios is a relatively big Greek island… This is the ultimate guide to help you out!

-The place you will stay in Chios can really make or break your holiday in the 5th biggest Greek island.
-But what are we here for other than to help you out?
+The place you will stay in Chios can really make or break your holiday on the 5th biggest Greek island.

 Ok…here are my tips to you (use the links to jump right where you want to):